juhp/stack-all/README.md

 ```
 will run `stack test` over the LTS versions instead.

+Any stack command can be used, possibly outside a project,
+eg: `stack-all list aeson`

 Happy stack building!

 ## Install
 The project is released on Hackage.

-You can also build from git source with `stack install` or `cabal install`.
+You can also build from a git clone with `stack install` or `cabal install`.

 ## Collaboration
 The project is hosted at https://github.com/juhp/stack-all under a BSD license.